On August 6, 2020 the European Commission published Commission Implementing Regulation (EU) 2020/1159.

 On January 29, 2021 the European Commission published Commission Implementing Regulation (EU) 2021/97 correcting the point 26.334 now included in the Easy access rule consolidated version.

-equivalent requirements will be introduced in Part 21 by mid 2021 to achieve the same level of safety when large aeroplane structure will be subject to future structural changes or repairs developed and approved in accordance with Regulation (EU) No 748/2012, and to add a requirement that any future holder of the type-certificate or restricted type-certificate for a large aeroplane shall ensure that the continuing structural integrity programme remains valid throughout the operational life of the aeroplane.
+Additionally, this amendment introduces a new requirement mandating any future holder of the type-certificate or restricted type-certificate for a large aeroplane to ensure that the continuing structural integrity programme remains valid throughout the operational life of the aeroplane.

 Applicability of the Ageing Aircraft Rule